eugenemccormack/Software_Quality_Assurance_CA1/README.md

 <br>

 <br>
 Story points are generally based around the Fibonacci sequence.
-The Fibonacci sequence is a number sequence where every number is the sum of the previous two numbers, ie: 0, 1, 2, 3, 5, 8, 13, 21 so on.
+The Fibonacci sequence is a number sequence where every number is the sum of the previous two numbers, ie: 0, 1, 2, 3, 5, 8, 13, 21 and so on.
 This technique is known as Planning Poker.
 In Scrum Planning Poker the Scrum team works to create accurate estimates.
-The team will take a task from the backlog and team member will mentally calculate an estimate.
+The team will take a task from the backlog and team members will mentally calculate an estimate.
 Each team member will then hold up a card with their estimate.
 <br>

 ## **Articles**